Cyber-Typhoon/Secure_Arch_Install_Oculink_AMD_eGPU/README.md

     - `journalctl -p 3` (all errors)

   i) Test AUR builds with /tmp (if noexec applied):**
-    - If you encounter issues, consider configuring `yay` to use a different build directory (e.g., `yay --builddir ~/.cache/yay_build`) or temporarily removing `noexec` from `/tmp` for builds, then re-adding it.
+    - If you encounter issues, consider configuring `paru` to use a different build directory (e.g., `paru --builddir ~/.cache/paru_build`) or temporarily removing `noexec` from `/tmp` for builds, then re-adding it.
 (This point is already in your Step 15, but it's good to reiterate it in maintenance as it's an ongoing consideration).

   j) Schedule periodic BTRFS balance:
     cat <<'EOF' > /etc/systemd/system/btrfs-balance.timer